lfe-cds/CDS-Registration/specifications/cdsc-wg1-02.md

 ## 7. Client Updates API <a id="client-updates-api" href="#client-updates-api" class="permalink">🔗</a>

-To facilitate automated integration between Servers and Clients, this specification requires that official communication between Servers and Clients be performed using the Client Updates APIs.
+To facilitate automated communication and notificatiosn between Servers and Clients, this specification requires that official communication between Servers and Clients be performed using the Client Updates APIs.
 Servers MAY implement other means of communications for exchanging messages and notifications, such as email support, but they MUST also mirror any official communications that impact Client or Grant statuses, settings, or access using the Client Updates API.

 The Client Updates API endpoints are authenticated using a Bearer `access_token` obtained by the Client using OAuth's [`client_credentials` grant](https://www.rfc-editor.org/rfc/rfc6749#section-4.4) process, where the `client_id` used is for a Client that includes the `client_admin` scope.